EXTENSION OF DEADLINES ON IP CASES IN VIEW OF THE COVID-19 PANDEMIC

 European Patent Office (EPO)

-The Notice also refers to the safeguard provided by Rule 135(5) EPC, which may be relied on in cases where the failure to observe time limits is the result of exceptional circumstances in the country where the applicant or his representative is located.
+Despite the EPO’s decision to not further extend deadlines, there is a safeguard provided by Rule 134(5) EPC, which may be relied on in cases where the failure to observe time limits is the result of exceptional circumstances in the country where the applicant or his representative is located.
+If you find you are unable to meet a deadline set by the EPO, due to COVID-19 related disruptions, please let us know and we will advise you on whether Rule 134(5) EPC is likely to apply and if it doesn’t, what you can do.

-Inevitably, scheduled EPO oral proceedings have also been affected by COVID-19, with some being postponed and others being held via video conference where possible.
+As previously reported, scheduled EPO oral proceedings have also been affected by COVID-19, with some being postponed and others being held via video conference where possible.
 In particular, oral proceedings before an Examination Division will be conducted via video conference unless there are good reasons why this is not possible.
-The EPO has also indicated it will be trialing some oral proceedings before the Oppositions Divisions, providing the parties agree.
+The EPO will be trialing some oral proceedings before the Oppositions Divisions, providing the parties agree.
+The Office has also confirmed that any Oral Proceedings before Opposition Divisions scheduled to occur before 14 September 2020 will be postponed unless it has already been confirmed that they will take place by videoconference.

 All of the EPO’s notices and related guidance can be found on its website, here.